etrayax/Persian-AnonyMous-Talk-Bot/README.md

 <h1>Persian Anonymous Chat Bot</h1>

-<p>This bot was created to chat anonymously on Telegram platform.
+<p>Persian Anonymous chat Bot was created to chat anonymously on Telegram platform.
 That's mean you can chat easily on Telegram platform anonymously just with a link that created for yours.
 In addition all of this you can active nsfw system to protect you from bad words.</p>

 <h1>✔️ Features : </h1>
 <ul>